Call us: (872) 212-3118

 Managing to build a reputation as a fair employer who wants hard work, but is ready to give back in terms of compassionate management and opportunities to grow, will help you attract the kind of talent you actually need for a successful business.

-Then there are the little extras that simply make a company a fun place to work like contests, magazine subscriptions, and thank-you notes for a job well done.
+Then there are the little extras that simply make a company a fun place to work like:

 A friendly office manager, skilled co-workers, top-of-the-line devices, and holiday parties are all great—but these perks won’t help you attract the best technicians if potential hires don’t know about you.
 That’s where the job ad comes in.

 First, let’s get the basics down: an ad that’s missing key elements will scare away job-seeking technicians.
-The Yesware website suggests creating an ad template to make sure you have all the info you need, starting with key questions like these:
+The consultancy firm Morgan McKinley suggests creating an ad template to make sure you have all the info you need, starting with key questions like these:

 • What’s the exact job title?